adonisjs/v6-docs/content/docs/http/bodyparser_middleware.md

 Later, inside the controllers, you can validate the files and move them to a persistent location or a cloud service.

 If you disable the `autoProcess` flag, then you will have to manually process the stream and read files/fields from the request body.
-See also: [Advanced file uploads](../file_uploads#advanced-file-uploads).
+See also: [Self-processing multipart stream](./file_uploads.md#self-processing-multipart-stream).

 You may define an array of routes for which to auto process the files.
 The values **must be a route pattern** and not the URL.